ckeditor/ckeditor5/docs/installation/advanced/integrating-from-source-webpack.md

 ## Webpack configuration

 You can now configure webpack.
-There are a couple of things that you need to take care of when building CKEditor 5:
+There are a couple of things that you need to take care of when building CKEditor&nbsp;5:

 * Handling CSS files of the CKEditor theme.
-They are included in the CKEditor 5 sources using `import 'path/to/styles.css'` statements, so you need [proper loaders](https://webpack.js.org/loaders/).
+They are included in the CKEditor&nbsp;5 sources using `import 'path/to/styles.css'` statements, so you need [proper loaders](https://webpack.js.org/loaders/).
 * Similarly, you need to handle bundling SVG icons, which are also imported directly into the source.
-For that you need the [`raw-loader`](https://webpack.js.org/loaders/raw-loader/).
+For that, you need the [`raw-loader`](https://webpack.js.org/loaders/raw-loader/).
 * Finally, to localize the editor you need to use the [`@ckeditor/ckeditor5-dev-translations`](https://www.npmjs.com/package/@ckeditor/ckeditor5-dev-translations) webpack plugin.

 ### JavaScript

-The minimal configuration, assuming that you use the same methods of handling assets as CKEditor 5 builds, will look like this:
+The minimal configuration, assuming that you use the same methods of handling assets as CKEditor&nbsp;5 builds, will look like this:

 ```js
 // webpack.config.js